esoreq/Real_site/_episodes/12-Taking_python_to_the_next_level.md

 - What are Functions?
 - What are Classes?
 - What are Methods?
-- What are Modules?
-- What are Packages?

 objectives:
 - Learn how to write functions
 - Understand what a class is
-- Understand how to create a module
-- Learn how to load a local module
-- Learn how to install a packages
-- Create a python_sandbox conda environment with a list of packages
 keypoints:
 - Functions can be used for many different tasks
 - Lambda or anonymous functions are used to create inline trnasformations of data